chimbueze/alx-system_engineering-devops/0x01-shell_permissions/README.md

-change the user to betty
+a script that prints the username of the current user